-I am happy as I completed just this year 25 years of my life as a religious trying to live responding to the call of Jesus the Good Shepherd.
+I am happy as a few years ago I completed 25 years of my life as a religious trying to live responding to the call of Jesus the Good Shepherd.
 I am grateful to God for giving me the opportunities to live and struggle with the people who are oppressed, violated of their rights and who are at the margins in various ways.
 These 25 years I had chances to work in the rural areas with community development programs, in the urban setups with women and children in crisis in a short stay home, and with adult women in a hostel as well as in the administration of the Province activities.

 Now I am placed in a sponsorship program where we coordinate the province sponsorship projects.
 Through these we reach out to the children who are deprived of education and also the families with other income generating and community development activities.
 I also have the experience of networking with other likeminded groups and the government, as well as province contact person for Justice and Peace Commission to the congregation.